friendsofagape/Autographa_Repo/README.md

 eg. each langauge sub folder has a package.JSON and that must contain metadata that is needed for the mobile app to parse and make available for download offline

 > Note: Bibles in this repo may not be the final released versions.
 Many of these Bibles are still under progressive revision cycles.
-Had you find a mistake, do let us know by email at theautographaproject@gmail.com and we will be glad to address the issues.
+Had you find a mistake, do let us know by dropping an email at theautographaproject@gmail.com and we will be glad to address the issues.